 To make the process as painless as possible, we asked Rose Keating, a career coach with years of experience helping people land their dream jobs, to weigh in on writing a cover letter when you're making a career move.
-But before you put pen to paper (so to speak), Keating would urge you to go for quality over quantity.
+But before you put pen to paper (so to speak), Keating urges you to aim to pen career change cover letters that focus on quality over quantity.
 Because yes, you do need to write a customized cover letter for every job you apply for.

-"A common mistake people make is using a standard cover letter that speaks to general skillsets with the only customization being switching out the company name and title," says Keating.
+"A common mistake people make is using a standard cover letter that speaks to general skill sets with the only customization being switching out the company name and title," says Keating.
 "Anyone who's been a recruiter can pick those out extremely easily and disqualify the candidate—because if you can't take the time to write a unique, role-specific cover letter, how interested can you be in the position?" she explains.
-"It's better to do two applications a week that are highly researched and well customized, rather than sending out 50 generic applications," Keating advises.

-Making a move takes longer than you may think.
+Making a career move takes longer than you may think, so before you dive right into writing your cover letter, mentally prepare yourself for the career change process to take up to a year.
 "Most people assume a career change is just made quite quickly, but it's often a project that's six to nine months in the making," explains Keating.

-"The most successful career changes happen when someone takes a structured approach to exploring multiple options and then vets those options through a process of talking to people who work in the field, understanding what the role is about (the actual job beyond the job description—what's it actually like day to day), and figuring out what skills and experience the market requires of candidates in that role," she says.
+Once you've calibrated your mindset, do your best to structure your job hunting approach to include exploring multiple options, and "vet those options through a process of talking to people who work in the field, understanding what the role is about (the actual job beyond the job description—what's it actually like day to day), and figuring out what skills and experience the market requires of candidates in that role," she says.

 How can you start vetting prospective career paths?
 "You want to be asking, 'One, would I like this job?
 And two, can I get this job?
 Would they consider someone with a background like mine?'" offers Keating.
 Once you've identified a new path and a job you're interested in, you're ready to start typing up that cover letter.